ravendb/docs/version_2_5/docs/client-api/backward-compatibility.markdown

 ## Client v2 to Server v2.5

-It is safe to use v2 of the client with v2.5 of the server, except if you are using the DTC feature.
+The only breaking change that we have between v2 client and v2.5 server is if you are using the DTC feature and used promotable transactions.

-The only breaking change that we have between v2 client and v2.5 server is if you are using the DTC feature.
-In this case, you will have to use the v2.5 client.
+If you aren't using promotable transactions (for example, you use MSMQ & RavenDB together), there is no issue.
+If you require promotable transactions, you will have to use the v2.5 client.